 OPTION MOUSE CLKpin, DATApin ✓ NON USB FIRMWARE ONLY Set the pins to be used to connect a PS2 mouse.
 Using this command the mouse is automatically configured on boot and you can set up interrupts and read values with no additional commands.
 This is different from the MOUSE OPEN which only connects to a mouse while the program is running.
+The PS2 mouse MUST be is disabled.
 OPTION MOUSE DISABLE ✓ Disables the automatic connection to a PS2 mouse and frees up the pins for normal usage.
 OPTION PICO ON/OFF ✓ ALL VERSIONS EXCEPT WEBMITE When set to OFF pins GP23, GP24 and GP29 are not set up for normal Pico use and are immediately available to use.
 Default ON for RP2350A and RP2040, OFF for RP2350B OPTION PIN nbr Set 'nbr' as the PIN (Personal Identification Number) for access to the console prompt. 'nbr' can be any non zero number of up to eight digits.
 Whenever a running program tries to exit to the command prompt for whatever reason MMBasic will request this number before the prompt is presented.
 This is a security feature as without access to the command prompt an intruder cannot list or change the program in memory or modify the operation of MMBasic in any way.
 To disable this feature enter zero for the PIN number (i.e. OPTION PIN 0).
 A permanent lock can be applied by using 99999999 for the PIN number.
 If a permanent lock is applied or the PIN number is lost the only way to recover is to reload the PicoMite firmware.
 This command must be run at the command prompt (not in a program).
-OPTION PLATFORM name\$ ✓ This command allows a user to identify a particular H/W configuration that can then be used to control a program. name\$ can be up to 31 characters long.
+OPTION PLATFORM name\$ ✓ Allows a user to identify a particular hardware configuration that can then be used in programs to control the program's operation. 'name\$' can be up to 31 characters long.
 This is a permanent option.
 MM.INFO\$(PLATFORM) returns this string.
-OPTION POWER PFM PWM ✓ Changes operation of the 3.3V supply switch mode power supply.
+For example, this can be used on a particular hardware configuration: OPTION PLATFORM "GameMite" Then programs that might run on this or other platforms can use: IF MM.INFO\$(PLATFORM) = "GameMite" THEN OPTION POWER PFM PWM √ Changes operation of the 3.3V supply switch mode power supply.
 By default this runs in PFM mode.
 PWM gives better noise performance but is less power-efficient.
 Note that under heavy load the system will run in PWM mode regardless of this setting.
-OPTION PS2 PINS clockpin, datapin ✓ Allows the user to select the pins to be used for connecting a PS2 keyboard.
-The default is pin 11 (GP8) and pin 12 (GP9) OPTION PSRAM PIN n ✓ Enable PSRAM support. 'n' is the PSRAM chip select (CS) pin and can be 0, 8, 19, or 47.
-Typically GP47 is used for Pimoroni boards OPTION RESET ✓ Reset all saved options to their default values.
+OPTION PSRAM PIN n or OPTION PSRAM DISABLE ✓ Enable/disable PSRAM support. 'n' is the PSRAM chip select (CS) pin and can be GP0, GP8, GP19, or GP47.
+Typically GP47 is used for Pimoroni boards.
+Default is disabled.
+OPTION RESET ✓ Reset all saved options to their default values.
 This command must be run at the command prompt (not in a program).
 OPTION RESET cfg or OPTION RESET LIST ✓ Reset all options to default values for the configuration 'cfg'.
 OPTION RESET LIST will list all available configurations.
 This command must be run at the command prompt (not in a program).